← Back to Real Alcázar Tickets

 Pricing

-General entry from €15.50 (adult) at the Patronato ticket office; reduced rates for students, seniors 65+ and disabled visitors; under-14s free.
+Reduced rates apply for students, seniors 65+ and disabled visitors; under-14s admitted free at the operator gate.
 Cuarto Real Alto is a paid supplement on top of general entry.
 Concierge prices on this site include service fee inline.

 Operator